Western Forestry Graduate Research Symposium

 Please join us in welcoming Teresa Cavazos Cohn!

 Teresa Cavazos Cohn is a cultural geographer and professor of Science Communication at the University of Idaho’s McCall Field Campus.
 If not an anti-disciplinarian, Teresa is an interdisciplinarian, who has taught in both Earth Sciences and Environmental Humanities programs, and draws from techniques used in both.
-Her research includes hydrosocial relationships—with emphasis on Indigenous water issues—culturally-relevant STEM education, and science communication.
+Her research includes hydrosocial relationships (with emphasis on Indigenous water issues), culturally-relevant STEM education, and science communication.

-Within the field of science communication, Teresa is particularly interested the role of storytelling in science communication and the environment, and the diversity of its audiences and voices.
+Within the field of science communication, Teresa is particularly interested in the role of storytelling in science communication and the environment, and the diversity of its audiences and voices.
 She explores collaborations between disciplines—such as poets and chemists, or musicians and remote sensors—but also the ways in which science communication supports the creative core of scientists.
-This creative engagement in the critical issues of our times may be, in physicist David Bohm’s word on creativity, “the most important thing to be done in the circumstances in which humanity now finds itself.”
+This creative engagement in the critical issues of our time may be, in physicist David Bohm’s word on creativity, “the most important thing to be done in the circumstances in which humanity now finds itself.”